matssigge/sqldump/README.md

 This gem is created by Mats Sigge and is under the MIT License.

+## Roadmap

+###Immediate goals
+* More databases.
+At least MySQL and SQL Server.
+* Selecting only some columns
+* Support for UPDATEs
+* Pretty-printing SQL on multiple lines
+* Suppressing NULL columns in output
+* Handling auto-incrementing columns, e.g. nextval('sequence_name') in PostgreSQL

+###Longer-term goals / pipe dreams
+* Configuration system, e.g. .sqldump file
+** Default user, password, host, database
+* "Column handlers", e.g. some way of saying that the column CREATED_AT should get the value now() or getDate() instead of whatever value is actually in the database.
+* Other hooks, e.g. being able to append `SELECT @id = @@IDENTITY` after a select on SQL Server.

+###Done
+* Initial support for dumping INSERTs
+* Support for SQLite3
+* Support for PostgreSQL

 ## History

 Once, at a company where I worked, there was a whole lot of DB scripting.
 So much that I got tired of writing all that SQL by hand.
 At first, there were some SQL scripts that generated SQL as output, i.e. something like